Does Weed Have Calories?

 Calories from Eating Weed

 Now, here's where things start to change.
 Eating raw cannabis flower contains very few calories.
 However, consuming cannabis-infused edibles, such as brownies or gummies, can increase calorie intake by a potentially significant margin.
 By their nature, edibles will almost always contain extra ingredients like sugars, oils, or fats, contributing to the overall calorie content.
-Not to mention the fact that anything you eat will have at least some calories (the only zero-calorie food is water).
+Not to mention that anything you eat will have at least some calories (the only zero-calorie food is water).

 Calories from Sublinguals